New York City Montessori Charter School

 The school has experienced some growing pains.
 Sardi, a longtime director of education at The Caedmon School, a private school on the Upper East Side, is working with staff to boost attendance and academic skills, and teachers grapple with how to best handle aggressive behavior like pushing and fighting.
 Daily gym classes allow children to let off steam and there is art twice a week.
 Children are tested and pulled out for extra help if they need it.
 However, on our visit, classes looked calm and teachers used kind, firm voices.

 The school’s partner is the South Bronx Overall Economic Development Corporation (SoBRO), which provides services to families, including after-school programs and workshops on parenting, discipline, homework, or health and wellness.
 Efforts to bring families together include the Family Association, Family Fun Day and a Book Fair.
+The building is shared with the Heketi Community Charter School.

 Special education: There is a slightly higher than average number of children with special needs compared to other schools in the district.
 Although Montessori is an individualized approach, often touted for its ability to serve children with special needs, this may not be the best choice for the child who craves structure.